reference-architecture-ai/reference-architecture.ai/content/posts/github_oauth2/index.md

 # Overview
 # Background
 ## History
-Last year, my reference project The Pattern Redis the hackathon winner 2021 got a bit of publicity and, in total seven forks.
-But as many open source projects it is now stale, time to revive "The Pattern" with new features and GitHub sponsors or Patreon patrons help and inspire developers and creatives, in return it's common to provide sponsor only features and articles.
-But how we can do it with large Redis-based machine learning pipeline?
+Last year, my reference project, "The Pattern", was the hackathon winner 2021 and got a bit of publicity and, in total, seven forks.
+But as with many open source projects, it is now stale.
+Time to revive "The Pattern" with new features and GitHub sponsors or Patreon patrons to help and inspire developers and creatives.
+In return, it's common to provide sponsor-only features and articles.
+Nevertheless, how can we do it with a large Redis-based machine learning pipeline?
 ## Plan sponsor only features
-This article will introduce a simple first step: for GitHub sponsors, we start with offering persistent storage of preferences: I have a simple flask POST API which adds nodes into the user's preference storage - a simple Redis set per each user.
+This article will introduce a simple first step: for GitHub sponsors, we start with offering persistent storage of preferences: I have a simple flask POST API which adds nodes into the user's preference storage - a simple Redis set per user.
 And it will be a foundation to build other sponsor-only features.
 For now, let's cover the basics:

 # Overall architecture overview